Ru8icks/Fast-Fit-Food/README.md

-"food" is an exercise diary and meal planning web application.
+"Fast Fit Food" is an exercise diary and meal planning web application.
-"food" allows you to search for recipes based on the ingredients you have in your kitchen.
-It allows you to favourite recipes you like to create youyr own cookbook.
-It also sends you a shopping list on email if you need it.

-exercise planner
-Make programs and log your workouts and progress
+The exercise planner allows you to make training programs, log your workouts and progress.
+Instead, in the food section the user can search for recipes based on the ingredients present in the kitchen.
+The favourite recipes can be saved to create a personal cookbook.
+The user can send also send a shopping list on email for cases when not all the ingredients are at hand.

-future features:
+Future features:
-graph showing your exercise stats and progress over time. noitification for planned exercise.
+- Graph showing your exercise statistics and progress over time.

-fast fit food
+- Notification for planned exercise.

 # How to start